 JOIN A CAR LOYALTY PROGRAM.

 I haven’t tried this yet, but Charles finds it helpful to join a car loyalty program if you frequently need to rent cars.
 Benefits include better service, like having the car waiting for you instead of having to waste time in line for a rental at the airport.
+Looking into car insurance for these types of cars would be helpful as well.
 You probably already belong to more loyalty programs than you can count, so keep track of your rewards with TripIt Pro.

 BUSINESS HOTELS ARE CHEAPER ON THE WEEKENDS.